 Head Coach Dave Ricks

-He and his wife, Carleton head women's cross country and track and field head coach Donna Ricks, reside in Northfield with their daughter, Karissa.
+He and his wife, Carleton head women's cross country and track & field head coach Donna Ricks, reside in Northfield with their daughter, Karissa.

 Steve Dalhed will serve as the Knights' interim head coach during both the 2017 indoor and outdoor track and field seasons.
 He joined the Knights’ coaching staff in 2012, working with both the men’s cross country and track and field programs.
 As a sprinter for Saint John’s University (Minn.), Dalhed was a MIAC Champion and an NCAA Qualifier in the 4x400 meter relay and established four school records: the Indoor 200, the Indoor 400, the outdoor 4x400 and the 4x400 split.
 He coached men’s and women’s sprints, hurdles, and jumps at Augsburg College for five seasons from 2008 to 2012, where he coached nine NCAA Qualifiers.
 Dalhed graduated from Saint John’s in 2005 with a bachelor’s degree in Psychology, before going on to get his Master’s of Applied Kinesiology from the University of Minnesota in 2007.
 Dalhed lives in Lakeville with his wife, Becky, and their son Miles.

 Assistant Coach Josh Schoen

 Josh Schoen joined the Knights in 2008 as an assistant coach for both the men’s cross country and track and field programs.
 He was selected as the U.S. track and Field/Cross Country Coaches Association (USTFCCCA) Central Region Men’s Track and Field Assistant Coach-of-the-Year in 2016.
 He was a distance runner at UW-La Crosse and graduated in 2004 with a degree in Geology/Earth Science.

 Assistant Coach Evan McNeil '15